For the Love of Mother

 truly prove to be the easiest part of this deal, both practically

 she has Waif or Hermit features, her victim/martyr aspects will

 get stirred, and you'll feel shameful for "deserting"

 such a fragile, pitiful creature.
 If she has Queen traits, you'll

 instantly hear about how easily you can be replaced.
-If
+If there are

 you're expecting to feel good about having left, because your rational